corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 ### Data filtering using the node shell
 <a name="data-filtering-shell"></a>

-When you use the node shell to filter metering data, you can only filter by CorDapp, by transaction type, and by timestamp.
+When you use the node shell to filter metering data, you can only filter by:

+* CorDapp
+* transaction type
+* timestamp

 #### Filtering by CorDapp